-- 1 Click the Object pick tool - 2 Select a lens. - 3 Click Effects, and click a special effect. - 4 Specify the settings of the special effects filter.
+- 1 Click the Pick tool . - 2 Select a lens. - 3 Click Effects, and click a special effect. - 4 Specify the settings of the special effects filter.

 Only some special effects change the shape of lenses.
 For example, many special effects from the 3D and Distort special effect categories work well.